You can now find Katerina at The Embodied Wellness Studio in Tigard, OR.

 In addition to asking a series of in-depth questions, you will also notice Katerina testing the body’s tissues for tension patterns throughout the treatment.
 Where other practitioners may rely on standardized, textbook point-protocols when treating their patients, Katerina takes time to check each patient’s body to confirm which points will most benefit the treatment.

-Another thing that sets Katerina apart is that she almost always uses bodywork techniques like craniosacral therapy, myofascial release technique, and medical qigong to open these tension patterns up and support the work of the needles.
+Another thing that sets Katerina apart is adept at using bodywork techniques like craniosacral therapy, myofascial release technique, and medical qigong to open these tension patterns up and support the work of the needles.

 Finally, Katerina often gives her patients “homework,”—in the form of dietary, herbal, lifestyle, and other recommendations—to strengthen the effects of the treatment between sessions.